stanfordpython/python-assignments/assign2/README.md

 ## Credit

-Inspiration for this assignment comes from the fantastic 1975 British masterpiece, [Monty Python and the Holy Grail](https://www.youtube.com/v/F41SSqJx2tU).
-As always, credit to Sherman Leung (@skleung) for the original handout, and to David Slater (@dsslater) for minor edits.
-David wrote the class selection problem, and Conner Smith (@csmith95) wrote the DNA puzzle.
+Inspiration for this assignment comes from the fantastic 1975 British masterpiece, [Monty Python and the Holy Grail](https://www.youtube.com/watch?v=F41SSqJx2tU).
+As always, credit to Sherman Leung (@skleung) for the original handout and idea, and to David Slater (@dsslater) and Gracie Young (@grace-young) for edits and puzzle details.
+David wrote the dragon-training and knight-fighting, and Gracie wrote the potion-making.

-> With <3 by @sredmond
+> With <3 by @sredmond, @dsslater, and @grace-young